helict/health-habit-hub/MANUAL-en.md

 - Educational Background
 - Occupation and Everyday Working Life

-The additional collection of voluntary information allows a donated habit to be better categorized, which further increases the contribution to further research.
+The additional collection of voluntary information allows a donated habit to be better categorized, which further increases its value for research.

 When donating several habits in succession or within a browser session, the additional voluntary information is not requested several times, but only during the first data donation.